Reclaimed Wood Countertops

 At Grothouse, our salvaged reclaimed wood is predominantly from antique Pennsylvania barns.
 Turning the wood into reclaimed wood countertops is a form of artistry.
 Each board is inspected and carefully juxtaposed to create a visually pleasing surface.
 The natural imperfections add to the character and tell a story centuries old.
-Reclaimed wood is higher in price when compared to Walnut and Cherry, due to the limited supply and the expenses associated with dismantling and preparing the wood countertops.
+Additionally, reclaimed wood is a green alternative endorsed by Leadership in Energy and Environmental Design (LEED).

 Antique Oak, Heart Pine,